Marine Life and Photogrammetry

 Starfish with two squat lobster.
 Levels of detail are typically 1mm per pixel

-Additional GIS tools such as Blue Marble Global Mapper can extract more value, with a rich set of vector drawing tools able to quickly assist measurement analysis.
+Additional GIS tools such as Blue Marble Global Mapper can extract more value.
+With a rich set of vector drawing tools able to quickly assist measurement analysis.

 Combining photogrammetry with geolocation and navigation tools – such as UWIS – the repeatability of surveys and their data can measure changes over time.